egoist/vue-persist/README.md

 Type: `number`<br>
 Default: `0`

-The days of persistence, default is forever.
+Expire store in a specific amount of time (in millisecond), default to never expire.

 ##### read